dmrschmidt/DSWaveformImage/README.md

 Usage
 -----

+### SwiftUI Support

+All DSWaveformImage views, while native UIKit, can be used from within SwiftUI easily by wrapping them as [UIViewRepresentable](https://developer.apple.com/documentation/swiftui/uiviewrepresentable).
+[Check out WaveformImageViewUI](./DSWaveformImageExample/SwiftUIExample/WaveformImageViewUI.swift) in the example app for a copy & paste ready starting point.

+A more full-featured out of the box SwiftUI support will be coming eventually.
+Until then it should be straightforward to use via `UIViewRepresentable`.

+### Configuration

 *Note:* Calculations are always performed and returned on a background thread, so make sure to return to the main thread before doing any UI work.

-### Configuration

 Check `Waveform.Configuration` in [WaveformImageTypes](./DSWaveformImage/DSWaveformImage/WaveformImageTypes.swift) for various configuration options.